Algal oil is the oil that is derived directly from algae. It contains DHA, which accounts for 97 percent of the omega-3 fats in the brain.

 A 2004 study conducted by Harvard Medical School and Harvard Pilgrim Healthcare found that higher maternal DHA consumption during pregnancy resulted in higher novelty preference on visual recognition memory and higher scores of verbal intelligence.

-Animal studies have demonstrated that deprivation of omega-3 fatty acids, which is present in algal oil, during pregnancy is associated with visual and behavioral deficits that cannot be reversed with postnatal supplementation.
+Animal studies have demonstrated that deprivation of omega-3 fatty acids, which are present in algal oil, during pregnancy is associated with visual and behavioral deficits that cannot be reversed with postnatal supplementation.
 This is why guidelines have recommended that pregnant women consume at least 200 milligrams of DHA per day.

 2. Boosts Eye Health